The application process

 After the meeting

-We will write to successful applicants, enclosing the grant cheque, our form of receipt and a stamped addressed envelope for the return of the signed receipt (see our grant conditions).
-Unsuccessful applicants will be notified by e-mail.
+Unsuccessful applicants will be notified by email.
 We try to do this within one month after our meeting.
 If you have not heard by the end of the second month after a meeting (eg by the end of June for an April meeting) you should assume that your application has been unsuccessful.

 Whether or not a grant is made is in the absolute discretion of the trustees.
 We do not give reasons as to why an application has been unsuccessful and will not enter into any correspondence or communication on the point.